vallzter/Team12/README.md

 #### Single Responsibility Principle

-The function detailed_product() has the signle responisibility of sending out details on a product to an html file
+The function detailed_product() has the signle responisibility of sending out details on a product to a template
 The function cancelSubscription() has the single responsibility of canceling any subscription
 The function editProfileRedirect() has the single responsibility if redirecting to an edit profile template
 The function edit_quantity() has the single responsibility of recieving a number and changing the quantity of a product in the cart